andrey-zherikov/argparse/README.md

 ### Styling mode

-By default `argparse` will try to detect whether ANSI styling is supported and if so then it will apply styling to the output text.
+By default `argparse` will try to detect whether ANSI styling is supported and if so it will apply styling to the help text.
 In some cases this behavior should be adjusted or overridden.
 To do so you can use `Config.helpStylingMode`:
 Argparse provides the following setting to control the styling:
 - If it's set to `Config.StylingMode.on` then styling is **always enabled**.
 - If it's set to `Config.StylingMode.off` then styling is **always disabled**.
-- If it's set to `Config.StylingMode.autodetect` then [heuristics](#heuristics-for-enabling-styling) are used to determine whether styling can be enabled or not.
+- If it's set to `Config.StylingMode.autodetect` then [heuristics](#heuristics-for-enabling-styling) are used to determine whether styling will be applied.

 In some cases styling control should be exposed to a user as a command line argument (similar to `--color` argument in `ls` and `grep` commands).
 Argparse supports this use case - just add an argument to your command (you can customize it with `@NamedArgument` UDA):